colinnewell/Insecure-Demo/README.md

 # Insecure Demo

+This is archived as it's no longer under development and updating the deps to avoid security problems isn't worth it for me.
+Feel free to clone the repo if you want to do something with it.

 A Demo platform for playing about with vulnerabilities.

 This software is deliberately built insecure to allow the demonstration of